elastic/ecs/rfcs/text/0037-host-metrics.md

 ## Fields

-The list below is the minimal number of host metrics that should be delivered.
+The following high level metrics should be per host to indicate it's health:

+* CPU used (in %) and load
+* Memory used (in %, used, total)
+* Disk usage (in %)  and io -> summary
+* Network (traffic in / out)

+This translates to the following metrics.
 The goal is to have as few as possible.

 * host.cpu.system.norm.pct
 * host.cpu.user.norm.pct